 Meal 6 - Evening Snack

 - 7 egg whites, 2 whole eggs, and 2/3 cups of old-fashioned oatmeal

 - Macros: 496 calories, 46 grams of protein, 15 grams of fat, 44 grams of carbohydrates

-Hand-picked to pack on size while keeping the bodyfat in check, this stack combines C4 Original and XTEND Original to drive energy, performance, and recovery.
+Hand-picked to pack on size while keeping the bodyfat in check, the Cellucor Lean Bulking Stack combines C4 Original and XTEND Original to drive energy, performance, and recovery.
 Add in the anabolic testosterone booster of P6 Original, and you’ve got even more support for strength & lean muscle, taking the results from your XTEND Pro isolate protein to the next level!
-Add in CLK, a caffeine-free favorite for fat loss, and you’re making sure that this bulk stays lean and mean.
+Add in CLK, a caffeine-free favorite for fat loss, and you’re making sure that this clean bulk keeps you lean and mean.